Chevrolet Camaro Performance

 Acceleration and Power

-The base 2014 Camaro has a 3.6-liter V6 engine that produces 323 horsepower at 6,800 rpm and 278 pound-feet of torque at 4,800 rpm.
-A six-speed manual transmission is standard on the base 1LS model, while a six-speed automatic is available on 2LS and higher trims.
-The EPA reports that the 2014 Camaro gets up to 19/30 mpg city/highway, which is about average for a muscle car, but less than the fuel economy of rivals like the Mazda Miata and Scion FR-S.
+The base Chevrolet Camaro has a 3.6-liter V6 engine that produces 323 horsepower and 278 pound-feet of torque.
+A six-speed manual transmission is standard and a six-speed automatic is available.
+According to the EPA, a V6 Camaro returns up to 19/30 mpg city/highway, which is on par with the estimates of rivals like the Dodge Challenger and Ford Mustang.